AhmedGoudaa/products-compare/README.md

    built using reactor reactive stream on jvm  and high performance batch db writing using jdbc template api

 ## Sources scraping and mapping ##
- is built using reactive kafka that integrate reactive streams with kafka API
+ is built using reactive kafka that integrate reactive streams with kafka API it's also use protobuf serialization protocol in the published messages and communication between the producer and consumer.

 ## Following the reactive architecture the high level structure ##